“Live from .. not Las Vegas ..”

-Under Windows 365, we can set up move applications to cloud based servers, set up the remote desktop from the cloud, and then access it on demand from anywhere on any device – for example Windows on your iPad.
+Under Windows 365, we can set up and move applications to cloud based servers, set up the remote desktop from the cloud, and then access it on demand from anywhere on any device – for example Windows on your iPad.
 I particularly like the way you can move from one device to another and have each device pick up exactly where you left off.
 The only question is how these virtual windows sessions interact with some of the peripherals of hardware differences of the device you are using at the time.

 Azure keeps developing new products.
-We’ve been using Azure Lighthouse recently as solution for helping us manage our client’s Azure implementations to help keep them secure, reliable and minimise costs.
+We’ve been using Azure Lighthouse recently as a solution for helping us manage our client’s Azure implementations to help keep them secure, reliable and minimise costs.
 Now we have something called Azure Arc to help us extend Azure across more platforms in the hybrid cloud, from on-premise, third party or Microsoft’s own data centres.
 I was really interested in Azure Synapse as a new database evolution that reimagines how we can store, connect and present data, especially applying AI to gain insights into the trends that might not otherwise have appreciated.

 The online nature of our Covid-world has driven big advances in tools like Teams.
-I didn’t appreciate there had been over 300 major enhancements in the last year, even though we’ve highlighted many of these changes as they have become available.
+I didn’t appreciate that there had been over 300 major enhancements in the last year, even though we’ve highlighted many of these changes as they have become available.
 Its worth reminding readers of Presenter mode, and the ability to include collaborative digital whiteboards, shared presentations, new theatre modes and so on.

-Thre are many new features coming in Microsoft Teams like the ability to add your own custom branding, fluid co-authoring of posts in Teams and that all new meetings in Outlook will default to being Teams meetings starting in October.
+There are many new features coming in Microsoft Teams like the ability to add your own custom branding, fluid co-authoring of posts in Teams and that all new meetings in Outlook will default to being Teams meetings starting in October.

 We’ve seen demonstrations, in this case using Hololens as a way of sharing experiences, training teams in industrial practices and applying mixed reality to explore proposed new work spaces.

-Digital twinning of realworld situations with a digital simulation or representation, to allow for monitoring complex interactions and modelling scenarios, in this first case shipping urgent medical products across multiple modes of transport to many destinations, coping with real world challenges such as weather delays, and in the second case, modelling a wind farm.
+Digital twinning of real-world situations with a digital simulation or representation, to allow for monitoring complex interactions and modelling scenarios.
+In this first case shipping urgent medical products across multiple modes of transport to many destinations, coping with real world challenges such as weather delays, and in the second case, modelling a wind farm.